AnnaPaulish/PCSC_ODE_Solver/README.md

 ### Adding New Tests

 If it is desired to add new tests, for example because a new method was implemented, please place the corresponding C++ file in the directory *testing_files* and add the corresponding *#include* statement in the file *testing_main.cpp*.

+# Perspectives

+In the current state of the code, there are no issues that the authors are aware of.
+However, there are possibilities for further developing the project.
+These perspectives are described below.

+### Allowing more elaborate RHS Functions
+Right now the solver is restricted to solving ordinary differential equations where the derivative of y is equal to a polynomial function of y.
+It is desired that also more elaborate functions can be used for the right-hand side (RHS) of the ODE.
+This can be easily done by adjusting the SetUp class.

+### Adding more Methods
+So far the ODE solver program offers six different methods, five explicit and one implicit.
+Adding new ODE solution methods, such as higher-order Adams-Bashforth methods for example, is very easy given the way in which the program is set up.
+Adding such a new method can be done by simply inheriting from the ODE parent class (or the Adams-Bashforth classes if applicable) and adding a new header and source file.
+Implementing the corresponding test is also very simple, as existing tests can be copied and only a few lines of code need to be modified.

+### Simpler Settings File
+Right now, the settings file is sensitive to user mistakes that modify the file format.
+Furthermore, it is not as straightforward to understand which entry corresponds to which parameter.
+To implement the reading of a different file format, only one function (namely the *read_file()* method of the SetUp class) has to be modified.

+### More output formats
+One interesting functionality that could be added in future is to provide the option to directly plot the calculation results.
+This can be done by simply adjusting the Output class and (if this format is desired) adding an additional variable *plot* to the SetUp class and settings file.